 - A screen shot, mock-up or visual of your opt-in freebie

-Once you have these elements, it’s easier to plug them into the different sections of your landing page.
+Once you have these elements, it’s easier to plug them into the different sections of your website.

-There are different landing page templates but most of them have these 4 main portions:
+There are different landing page templates and services like Leadpages (see below for my recommendation for an alternative to Leadpages) but most of them have these 4 main portions:

 - Descriptive Sub-head